 3 tbs corn flour

 Place diced apple, and 300ml of mulberry juice in a large pan.
 Cover and bring to simmer, cooking until apple becomes transparent (about 30 minutes on a low heat).

-Combine the remaining 200ml mulberry juice with the vanilla bean paste and corn flour.
+Combine the remaining 200ml mulberry juice with the vanilla bean paste, honey, and corn flour.

 Add corn flour paste to the apples, stirring until thickens.
 It doesn’t take long.